Nicolas Baudin Program: “Internship in France” initiative [fr]

 - The Embassy finances the cost of the return flights from Australia to France.

-- The host university in France provides the intern with a mandatory internship stipend (minimum of 554€ per month according to 2017 figures, subject to change).
+- The host institution in France provides the intern with a mandatory internship stipend (minimum of 554€ per month according to 2017 figures, subject to change).
+The source of the monthly stipend may be the host university, the lab or the partner company.
+The origin of this stipend funding must be specified when the internship topic proposal is submitted.

 - The home university in Australia provides the Laureate with an additional grant to help cover their daily costs during their stay in France ($2500).